 I definitely think I made the right choice by attending Launch Academy and would certainly recommend it to anyone I know thinking of attending a bootcamp.

-- Stay Away- 11/26/2016Anonymous • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Stay Away- 11/26/2016Anonymous • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Place is the absolute worst.
 After you are out of the program they never help you get a job.
 They lie about their numbers and barely teach.
 I should have gone to another bootcamp